 Who We Are

-Pacifica Gardens is a project of Pacifica's Environmental Family, a registered nonprofit organization whose goal is to "increase environmental awareness in the community and in the schools."
-The project is made possible by the combined efforts of many committed volunteers, local donors, and grant organizations.
+Pacifica Gardens is a registered 501(c)(3) nonprofit organization.
+The garden project is made possible by the combined efforts of many committed volunteers, local donors, and grant organizations.

 The Pacifica Gardens mission is to